 International Partnerships, QFLFs and foreign lawyers employed by Malaysian law firms are regulated by the Bar Council.
 The legislation provides for the establishment of a Selection Committee that is responsible for considering all applications, and for making recommendations for approval/non–approval to the Bar Council.

 The Selection Committee is co–chaired by the Attorney General and the President of the Malaysian Bar, and has five members in all.
 The Bar Council serves as the Secretariat for the Selection Committee.
-All applications should therefore be directed to the Bar Council, using the forms prescribed by the legislation, the rules, and the guidance notes.
+All applications should therefore be directed to the Bar Council, using the forms prescribed by the legislation and the rules.